qwikifiers/qwik-nx/README.md

 - [ ] implement more package.json scripts to project.json targets
 - [ ] more...

+## Special Considerations for Qwik Pre-Releases and Qwik Core Contributors

+Due to an issue in `nrwl/nx`, contributors to Qwik core must take extra steps until [nrwl/nx devkit PR](https://github.com/nrwl/nx/pull/14682) is merged.
+If you are using the `qwik` or `qwik-city` main branch via the builds, or local build, you will need to downgrade to a the current release of Qwik (or compatible verison), before executing qwik-nx generator commands.
+After executing changes, reinstall the main or local build.

 ## Contributing

 Want to contribute?
 Yayy! 🎉